l-koehler/untis-py/README.md

 If `--credentials <server> <school> <username> <password>` is passed to the
 program, no PyQt-related librarys will be used, making usage feasible on a
 minimal system without display server or Qt (but the credentials won't be
-stored if set that way, maybe use an alias).
+stored if set that way, maybe use an alias or edit the .desktop file).

 #### Terminal-only arguments
 Use `-t` or `--text-only` to not use an UI,